-More than 2.7 million people in the United States are estimated to have OUD, which is associated with a 20-fold greater risk of early death due to overdose, infectious diseases, trauma, and suicide.
-8,9 Medications for OUD including methadone and buprenorphine work by alleviating withdrawal symptoms, reducing opioid cravings, improving treatment retention, and preventing overdose.
+More than 2.7 million people in the U.S. are estimated to have OUD, which is associated with a 20-fold greater risk of early death due to overdose, infectious diseases, trauma, and suicide.
+Medications for OUD including methadone and buprenorphine work by alleviating withdrawal symptoms, reducing opioid cravings, improving treatment retention, and preventing overdose.
 These are some of the most effective and life-saving medications in medicine today.
 Importantly, these medications also help people improve their functionality and quality of life, and can allow them to reintegrate with their families, jobs, and communities.
-However, most people with OUD in the United States receive no treatment, and not enough clinicians have obtained the X-waivers needed to meet the treatment gap.